ravichas/AMPL-Tutorial/README.md

 For the tutorials, we will use the small-molecule data obtained from ChEMBL, Drug Target Commons (DTC) and Excape-DB.
 Look at the end of this document for the database links.

-* ChEMBL: For a single target data, it is easy to download from the ChEMBL website
+* ChEMBL & Escape-DB: For a single target data, it is easy to download from the DB websites
-* Excape-DB: Single target data can be downloaded from the DB website.
 * DTC: Please see below

 <b> Drug Target Commons: </b>